Salmon Fishing River Ness

 The River Ness operates a strict catch and release policy.

 To conclude, your fishing guide can collect you in Inverness.
-Moreover, we will have all the fishing tackle, waders, boots and other equipment you need.
-Reassuringly, it’s all of the highest quality.
+Additionally, we will have all the fishing tackle, waders, boots and other equipment you need.

 Salmon fishing close to Inverness